Back to blog

 SafePrompt Coverage:Partial

 The attack started upstream.
-TeamPCP poisoned a GitHub Action — specifically a modified version oftrivy-action, a security scanner widely used in CI/CD pipelines.
-When LiteLLM's maintainers ran their automated security checks, the poisoned action silently exfiltrated the project's PyPI publish token to an attacker-controlled server.
+The group attributed as TeamPCP poisoned a GitHub Action, reportedly a modified version of trivy-action, a security scanner widely used in CI/CD pipelines.
+When LiteLLM's automated checks ran the poisoned action, it exfiltrated the project's PyPI publish token to an attacker-controlled server.

 2.LiteLLM's CI/CD pipeline runs the poisoned action during a security scan

-3.PyPI publish token stolen and sent to attacker's server
+3.PyPI publish token stolen and sent to the attacker's server

-4.Malicious version of litellm published to PyPI with credential harvester
+4.Malicious version of litellm published to PyPI with a credential harvester

-5.Any developer running pip install litellm installs the harvester
+5.Any developer running pip install litellm pulls the harvester

-6.On first use, the harvester reads .env files and env vars — and exfiltrates all API keys found
+6.On first use, it reads .env files and env vars and exfiltrates the keys it finds

-The result: OpenAI keys, Anthropic keys, Groq keys, Cohere keys — anything a developer had configured in their environment — silently transmitted to attackers.
+The result: OpenAI keys, Anthropic keys, Groq keys, anything a developer had configured in their environment, silently transmitted to the attackers.
 No error.
 No warning.
 The library still worked normally.

-• Prompt injection attacks that try to exfiltrate your API keys through the AI interface
+• Prompt injection that tries to exfiltrate your API keys through the AI interface

-• Jailbreaks that attempt to get AI to output its system configuration or credentials
+• Jailbreaks that try to get the AI to output its system configuration or credentials

-• Indirect injection attacks hidden in documents telling AI to “send all keys to X”
+• Indirect injection hidden in a document telling the AI to “send all keys to X”

-• Social engineering via chat to extract environment variables
+• Social engineering through chat to extract environment variables

-• Any natural-language attack targeting your AI application's runtime
+• Any natural-language attack aimed at your AI application at runtime

 • Malicious code running inside your application's Python process